 Loud bangs can scare cats, and many go missing around this time of year.
 A startled cat could bolt into the road, which could mean disaster.
 Keep their cat flap locked, put down a litter tray and keep the curtains and windows closed in the evening.

-Cover outside animals up.
+Cover outside animals up

 Make sure your pet is wearing an ID tag, and their microchip details are up to date

-Ensure your pet is wearing a securely fitted collar, with a tag displaying your contact details.
+Ensure your pet is wearing a securely fitted collar, with an ID tag displaying your contact details.
 Don’t forget, collars can fall off, so make sure their microchip details are up to date too.
 Should your pet go missing, up to date contact details give you the best chance of getting reunited.